ateebahmad20/AI-Property-Recommender/README.md

 The model was implemented using KNN to recommend the ideal property to users based on their preferences.

 The users enter 3 locations of their choice from where they want their rental house to be nearest of and their price range.
-Then the model will recommend the most ideal rental locations that satisifies all the criteria of the user.
+Then the model will recommend the most ideal rental locations that satisfies all the criteria of the user.